angrybacon/doomsday-wiki/markdown/articles/2020/03/21/the-mindkiller.md

 That's a question I can answer.

 This is Mindkiller Doomsday, so called because your mind is dead now.
-I used to have a job and a family, but then I put {{Echo of Eons}} in my Doomsday deck and now I'm homeless and casting 3 {{Spoils of the Vault}} in 1 turn.
+I used to have a job and a family, but then I put :card[Echo of Eons] in my Doomsday deck and now I'm homeless and casting 3 :card[Spoils of the Vault] in 1 turn.
 I'm addicted to yeeting.
 I'm a braindead yeet-zombie and you will be too if you play this deck.